-Heated windscreen, rear window and door mirrors
+Heated windscreen\, rear window and door mirrors

-- 1 Heating, windscreen - Heating, rear window and door mirrors is switched off automatically after a certain time.
-Following which, rear window heating is switched on and off automatically as long as the outside temperature is lower than +7 °C.
+- Heating, windscreen - Heating, rear window and door mirrors the battery unnecessarily.
+However, the function is switched off automatically after a certain time.

 The function is used to remove ice and misting from the windscreen, rear window and door mirrors.